You are viewing a story from harrypotterfanfiction.com

 ‘Oh yeah right, like I’m going to believe you.’

 ‘I wish you would,’ he said earnestly, stepping slightly closer to me again, looking directly at me, ‘because I mean it.
 I won’t tell anyone.’

 ‘Oh yeah right.
 And why should I believe you.
 What possible reason do I have to believe a single word that you say?’

 ‘I don’t know.
 I know I haven’t exactly given you reason to, but believe me, I will never tell anyone.
 Remember I told you things as well.
 Things no one else knows.
 You’re not the only one who put themselves on the line.
 I guess we need to trust each other.’

-It was all I could do to stare at him.
+It was all I could do to stare at him as his words sunk in.
 He was right.
 He had told me things as well.
 Pretty intimate and private things that I was pretty sure not many other people knew.
 And once again I felt my opinion of him change.
 That was the second time that he had apologised to me and instead of being something that made me feel better it was actually quite unnerving.
 I was beginning to wonder if he hadn’t had some sort of personality transplant.

 ‘Are you actually apologising?’
 I finally managed to say to which he simply rolled his eyes.